vatj/waveglow-craystack/README.md

 ## Content

-All python code exist in the notebooks directory.
+- All python code exist in the notebooks directory.
-The scripts directory contains a python script version of all notebooks.
+- The scripts directory contains a python script version of all notebooks.
-The submodules directory contains the craystack implementation of the entropy coder The assets directory contains a few images from tensorboard
+- The submodules directory contains the craystack implementation of the entropy coder
+- The assets directory contains a few images from tensorboard

 Specific part of the code :
-The neural net model can be found in waveglow_model_integer The custom layers can be found in custom_layers_integer The main training notebook is training_integer
+- The neural net model can be found in waveglow_model_integer
+- The custom layers can be found in custom_layers_integer
+- The main training notebook is training_integer
-The interface with craystack can be found in waveglow_codec The data pipeline is found in raw_ljspeech_to_tfrecords All parameters are taken from the hparams.py Trainig_utils contains useful code snippets
+- The interface with craystack can be found in waveglow_codec
+- The data pipeline is found in raw_ljspeech_to_tfrecords
+- All parameters are taken from the hparams.py (NOT from the notebook)
+- Trainig_utils contains useful code snippets

 ## TODOS

 - [ ] Add signal reconstruction examples
-- [ ] Add results large/medium model
+- [ ] Add results flac